-Time A Activity Anticipated Outcomes Resources Activity My Community Find your topic: this is a good activity to use as a starting point to get the group to think about issues in their local area that they might like to develop as a topic for their research.
-Identify/access to participants: this activity could help the group to think about who they want to participate in their research, identify where they are in their community and think about the best place/way to access them for an input.
+Time Activity Anticipated Outcomes Resources 20 min My Community Find your topic: this is a good activity to use as a starting point to get the group to think about issues in their local area that they might like to develop as a topic for their research.
+Flipchart paper Pens Identify/access to participants: this activity could help the group to think about who they want to participate in their research, identify where they are in their community and think about the best place/way to access them for an input.
 Research methods: use the maps to help the group to think about which method is most relevant for their participants.
 For example, when running a project in a school the children could see that access to children's ideas is easier and so interviews could be run.
 However, accessing adults at the leisure centre is more difficult and interviews might be too hard to organise.
 Interpreting findings: a community map may help the group interpret their findings.
-For example, the group could highlight on their maps who said what - 'children at school thoughtbut adults at the community centre thought Reporting: If you have used the community map throughout the project Resources Flipchart paper Pens Reporting: If you have used the community map throughout the project the map itself would provide an interesting visual way for the group to report their work and to show different views from within the community
+For example, the group could highlight on their maps who said what - 'children at school thoughtbut adults at the community centre thought Reporting: If you have used the community map throughout the project the map itself would provide an interesting visual way for the group to report their work and to show different views from within the community